sharife/goldenthread-v2/site/content/posts/content-guide.md

 ### Operation No Penetration: Lysistrata 97!

-An outrageous comedy about sex and war, adapted and directed by Torange Yeghiazarian from Kenneth McLiesh's translation of Aristophanes' Lysistrata.
+##### Adapted and directed by Torange Yeghiazarian from Kenneth McLiesh's translation of Aristophanes' Lysistrata

+An outrageous comedy about sex and war.

 **Content Advisory: Satirical depictions of misogyny, sexual coercion, and harassment.
 References to gendered violence and oppression.**